Defending Champions — sounds like a joke. Has any defending champion ever entered the World Cup as the least favourites to retain the trophy?

 It’s depressing to watch the current Indian cricket team play.
 They are in shambles right now and going into the World Cup, this is the worst preparation ever.
 Forget winning, India have struggled to even last 100 overs in an ODI game.

 The Test series was fine.
-There was grit, there was fight.
+There was grit, there was a fight.
 The ODI tri-series, though, knocked the wind out of India.
 Australia delivered a painful combination to the gut and then England floored MS Dhoni’s men with a solid right hook.

 This Indian team reminds me of my engineering college days — I knew what I had to do but I couldn’t do it.
 All I wanted was to get it over with.
 I lacked the aptitude but this Team India lack skills and cricketing acumen.
 The batting is at an all time low.
 The bowling, unbearable and even Suresh Raina is dropping catches.

-It’s one thing to bowl badly but the Indian bowlers has crossed over into a different dimension.
+It’s one thing to bowl badly but the Indian bowlers have crossed over into a different dimension.
 Watching them run up just to get smashed into next week, often makes me wonder – how can a group of individuals be so bad at something that they specialise in?

 The batting has collapsed on numerous occasions.
 Shikhar Dhawan has gone into Rip van Winkle mode and no one knows if he’s ever going to wake up from his slumber.
 His partner, Rohit Sharma burns brightly for some time and then burns himself in the glare of his own talent.